-Rasta sweater from Fifth Degree® provides both style and comfort.
-This fleece sweatshirt is the perfect choice for you.
+Rasta sweater one love sweatshirt from Fifth Degree® provides both style and comfort.
+This fleece one love sweatshirt is the perfect choice for you.
 And with up to 5% recycled polyester in components, you’ll be taking a little step closer to a more earth-friendly way of life.

 The rasta sweater is worn by many reggae musicians and artists.
 It looks similar to a hoodie and was popularized in the 1970’s.
 When the rasta sweater came out, people began to wear them in public and they became an iconic symbol of the culture.
 It is named after Bob Marley.
 He wore one while performing at Woodstock and even appeared in the film of the same name wearing his own.